 Background: The e-wallet app background needs to directly relate to the brand identity.
 The background should flawlessly incorporate several different elements of UI design, including icons and third-party logos.

-Animation: This is a standard design element for e-wallets that prioritise high quality user interaction through several app screens or features.
+Animation: This is a standard digital wallet system design element for e-wallets that prioritise high quality user interaction through several app screens or features.
 But don’t think of animation as a prominent design element, they’re just to support the overall design.

 Colour Pallets: Colour pallets have more use than just making the app visually appealing.
 Studies have shown that more than 60% of the individuals get attracted to an app based on it’s colour theme.

 Colour Gradients: Since 2017, gradients have been the graphic designing trend.
 However, I’m not personally a fan of gradients.
 But according to studies, a subtle mix of colours is pleasing to the eye for users.

 Isometric Designs: The reason behind keeping the design elements isometric is that with e-wallet apps, there are several things (information/content) that you need to incorporate into a single screen.
 For example, the home screen will have to reside payment icons, balance icons, transaction history graphs, third-party bills, utility services, offers, and more.
 For this much information, you have to keep your system design digital wallet isometric.